vcfvct/aws-exam/README.md

 * object expires in 24hr by default and minium is 3600s(one hour). you can change the CloudFront settings for Minimum TTL, Maximum TTL, and Default TTL for a cache behavior.
 * invalidate has 3000 object per distribution one time.
 * Create an Origin Access Identity (OAI) for CloudFront and grant access to the objects in your S3 bucket to that OAI and create signed url using java/perl etc...

+## Cloudformation
+* The **required** `Resources` section declares the AWS resources that you want to include in the stack, such as an Amazon EC2 instance or an Amazon S3 bucket.
+* The optional `Conditions` section includes statements that define when a resource is created or when a property is defined.
+For example, you can compare whether a value is equal to another value.
+Based on the result of that condition, you can conditionally create resources.
+* Use the optional `Parameters` section to customize your templates.
+Parameters enable you to input custom values to your template each time you create or update a stack.
+* The optional `Outputs` section declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls), or view on the AWS CloudFormation console.

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware